Jokic, Nuggets hold off Curry, Warriors for 114-104 win

-DENVER (AP) — Nikola Jokic scored 18 of his 23 points in the second half to help Denver overcome the blazing shooting of Stephen Curry as the Nuggets held off the Golden State Warriors 114-104 on Thursday night.
+DENVER (AP) — Nikola Jokic scored 18 of his 23 points in the second half to help Denver overcome Stephen Curry’s sharp shooting as the Nuggets held off the Golden State Warriors 114-104 on Thursday night.

 Jokic also had 14 rebounds and 10 assists for his 46th career triple-double.
-The big man entered the game averaging a triple-double and leading the NBA in assists.
+The big man entered averaging a triple-double and leading the NBA in assists.

+“I think he’d definitely be in the MVP conversation, which is entirely too early to talk about,” Denver coach Michael Malone said.
+“That’s the kind of impact he’s had on the game every single night.”

 Will Barton and Jamal Murray each added 17 points on a night when seven Nuggets scored in double figures.